moondance-labs/tanssi-docs/builders/manage/dapp/manage-tokens.md

 In this guide, you'll learn how to execute the previously listed actions using the [Tanssi dApp](https://apps.tanssi.network){target=\_blank}.

+## Checking Prerequisites {: #checking-prerequisites }

+For the examples in this guide, you will need to have the following:

+- A Tanssi appchain (Snap or Dedicated)
 --8<-- 'text/builders/manage/dapp/prerequisites.md'

 ## Accessing the Token Management Panel {: #accesing-token-management-panel }